-I joined the computing sciences faculty at Elon University in 2008 and currently hold the position of Associate Professor.
-I am currently engaged in research on undergraduate visualization education.
+I joined the computer science faculty at Elon University in 2008 and hold the positions of Professor and Department Chair.
+I am currently engaged in research on computer science education.
+My main work includes Scrumage, which addresses simultaneous support of multiple pedagogical approaches in a single course, and VisMap, which addresses data visualization education.
 In my past research I have addressed issues of human-computer interaction related to multi-display systems and password systems.
 I welcome the opportunity to conduct research with undergraduate students and encourage students to contact me to discuss research projects and other opportunities.
-While my focus is on human-computer interaction, I am willing to advise a very wide variety of research endeavors.
+While my foci are computing education and human-computer interaction, I am willing to advise a very wide variety of research endeavors.

 Prior to my time at Elon, I held the position of Assistant Professor of Computer Science at Bowling Green State University.
-I attended Georgia Institute of Technology as a member of the Information Interfaces Lab, where I received a Ph.D. in computer science in 2006.
-I completed my undergraduate work at Baldwin-Wallace University, where I received a B.S. in computer science and mathematics in 2000.
-I have also held a number of summer internship and scholarship positions, including work at Microsoft Research, Miami University, and Interactive Payer Network, now operating as Emdeon.
+I attended Georgia Institute of Technology as a member of the Information Interfaces Lab, where I received a Ph.D. in computer science.
+I completed my undergraduate work at Baldwin-Wallace University, where I received a B.S. in computer science and mathematics.
+I have also held a number of summer internship and scholarship positions, including work at Microsoft Research, Miami University, and Interactive Payer Network, now a part of Change Healthcare.